scopelan/cybersource-android-sdk-1/README.md

 ### Eclipse

-1. Download the Android SDK jar file 'cybersource-inapp-android-x.x.x.jar' from 'cybersource.com/inapp-sdk'.
+1. Download the Android SDK jar file *cybersource-inapp-android-x.x.x.jar* from `cybersource.com/inapp-sdk`.
-2. Include the `cybersource-inapp-android-x.x.x.jar` into the `libs` folder of your Android application project.
+2. Include the *cybersource-inapp-android-x.x.x.jar* into the `libs` folder of your Android application project.

 ### Certificates
 The In-App SDK expects the Android app project to have the server certificates placed in its `assets` folder under a new directory named `certificates`.